 Maddocks 28.3 In the event that those persons as are required to be notified under the NTA of the intention to carry out the future act have been notified or a native title claim is made in relation to the Site or any part thereof the Secretary shall not be liable for the consequences of the notification or subsequent processes nor to pay the Public Authority any compensation if the Public Authority's use of the Site or any other right or interest of the Public Authority under this Consent is affected or prejudiced as a result of that notification, or claim.
 29. Aboriginal and Torres Strait Islander Heritage Protection Act 1984 (Cth) 29.1 The Public Authority must comply with any declaration, and any conditions made in or pursuant to such declaration, under the Aboriginal and Torres Strait Islander Heritage Protection Act 1984 (Cth) (ATSIHPA) in relation to the Site or any part thereof.
-In the event that a declaration is made under the ATSIHPA, the Secretary shall not be liable 29.2 to pay the Public Authority any compensation if the Public Authority's use of the Site or any other right or interest of the Public Authority under this Consent is affected or prejudiced as a result of that declaration.
+29.2 In the event that a declaration is made under the ATSIHPA, the Secretary shall not be liab to pay the Public Authority any compensation if the Public Authority's use of the Site or any other right or interest of the Public Authority under this Consent is affected or prejudiced as result of that declaration.
 29.3 If the Public Authority fails to comply with any requirement under the ATSIHPA in relation to the Park or the Site, the Secretary shall not in any way be deemed to have authorised such failure to comply and the Public Authority shall indemnify the Secretary against any action taken or claim made against the Secretary as a result of the Public Authority's failure to comply.
 30. Aboriginal Heritage Act 2006 (Vic) 30.1 If the Park or the Site or any part thereof is an Aboriginal place within meaning of the Aboriginal Heritage Act 2006 (Vic) (AHA), the Public Authority must not enter that Aboriginal place until the Public Authority has obtained the necessary permit pursuant to section 40 of the AHA and provided a copy of the permit to the Secretary.
 30.2 If the Public Authority proposes to carry out any act which requires a cultural heritage permit or a cultural heritage management plan (as those terms are defined in the AHA), the Public Authority must, prior to carrying out such act, contact the Secretary and must obtain the necessary cultural heritage permit or approved cultural heritage management plan.
 The Public Authority must not carry out any such act until the necessary cultural heritage permit or approved cultural heritage management plan has been obtained.
-30.3 If the Public Authority identifies or discovers an Aboriginal object, an Aboriginal place or Aboriginal human remains (as those terms are defined in the AHA), the Public Authority must report the discovery to the Secretary and to such persons as are required under sections 17 and 24 of the AHA as soon as the identification or discovery is made.
-31. Environment Protection and Biodiversity Conservation Act 1999 (Cth) If the Public Authority proposes to take action, which is an 'action' within the meaning of Part 3 of the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBCA), then the Public Authority must immediately notify the Secretary in writing and shall not carry out such action until any necessary approvals are obtained by the Public Authority under Part 9 of the EPBCA, at the Public Authority's expense.
-31.2 The Public Authority must comply with any requirements under the EPBCA in respect of the Public Authority's use of the Site at the Public Authority's expense.
+If the Public Authority identifies or discovers an Aboriginal object, an Aboriginal place or Aboriginal human remains (as those terms are defined in the AHA), the Public Authority must report the discovery to the Secretary and to such persons as are required under 30.3 sections 17 and 24 of the AHA as soon as the identification or discovery is made.
+30.3 sections 17 and 24 of the AHA as soon as the identification or discovery is made.
+Environment Protection and Biodiversity Conservation Act 1999 (Cth)